 I tested my personality several times and it was INTJ—the personality of knowledge and competence.
 I read voraciously about INTJ behavioral traits and most of them rang mind-blowingly true.
 Except for one part.
 The part that said I should be self-confident to the point of arrogance didn't register at all.

 Don't get me wrong, I'm not a wallflower.
-I fall on the ambivert side of Introvert and occasionally—very occasionally—test ENTJ.
+I fall on the ambivert side of Introvert and occasionally—very occasionally—a personality test will point me toward ENTJ.
 But confident?
 Nope.
 Stick me in front of an audience and I'm a quivering wreck.
 Push me out of my comfort zone and my calm, cynical, full-of-quips persona morphs into this exaggerated caricature of Ron Weasley before the spiders.

 Reading the forums, it was obvious that I wasn't the only one who felt that confidence was eluding them.
 So, I decided to do some digging.
 Here are six key lessons I learned about the INTJ confidence gap.